plgd-dev/doc/content/en/docs/services/certificate-authority/certificate-authority.md

 Identity certificates can be deleted using the following methods:

-1. **Device Signoff**: Devices can initiate the deletion of their own identity certificates by sending signoff requests to the PLGD CA.
+1. **Device Signoff**: Devices can initiate the deletion of their own identity certificates by sending signoff requests to the plgd hub(coap-gateway).

-2. **Device Deletion from Hub**: When a device is deleted from the hub through the grpc-gw (gRPC Gateway) interface, the associated identity certificate records are also deleted.
+2. **Device Deletion from Hub**: When a device is deleted from the hub through the [gRPC Gateway API](https://htmlpreview.github.io/?https://github.com/plgd-dev/hub/blob/main/grpc-gateway/pb/doc.html#grpcgateway.pb.GrpcGateway)/[HTTP Gateway API](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/plgd-dev/hub/main/http-gateway/swagger.yaml), the associated identity certificate records are also deleted.

 3. **Certificate Authority API**: The PLGD CA provides an API ([HTTP](#http-api)/[gRPC)](#grpc-api)) that allows requesting the deletion of identity certificates.

 ### Automatic Deletion of Other Certificates

-Certificates other than identity certificates are automatically deleted once they expire.
+Certificates other than OCF device identity certificates are automatically deleted once they expire.
 This automated process ensures a clean and secure certificate infrastructure by removing expired certificates from the system.

 {{< note >}}